-Maybe you’ve heard your tech-savvy coworker brag about their brand-spanking-new mesh wi-fi system but are too embarrassed to ask what it is.
+Maybe you’ve heard your tech-savvy coworker brag about their brand-spanking-new mesh network wi-fi but are too embarrassed to ask what it is.
 Or maybe you’ve never heard of it, and it just sounds like something AI would use to take over the world in a machine apocalypse.

 If your home has spotty coverage (that room where you don’t get signal or that random couch where the internet always cuts out), mesh wi-fi might be a solution to all of your problems.

 With a normal, non-mesh setup, you have a router that is responsible for broadcasting your wi-fi throughout the house.
 But sometimes, as a result of walls that block wi-fi signal or a really large house that the signal isn’t strong to reach every corner of, the signal won’t reach all parts of your house equally.

-What is Mesh Wi-Fi?
+What is mesh wi-fi?

 Ok, so what is mesh wi-fi?
-Well, instead of having a leader (the router) and the worker drones supporting the leader (extenders), mesh wi-fi is composed of multiple units, called “nodes,” on equal standing with each other.
+Well, instead of having a leader (the router) and the worker drones supporting the leader (extenders), mesh wi-fi is composed of multiple units, called nodes, on equal standing with each other.
 In mesh wi-fi, all of the nodes communicate with each other equally.
-Nodes don’t have to get their signal from a “main” unit, but rather can receive it from any other nearby node.
+Nodes don’t have to get their signal from the main unit, but rather can receive it from any other nearby node.

 In addition to providing a signal that blankets your entire home, each node comes with multiple radios that operate on different frequencies.
 This means that they could communicate with each other on one frequency while streaming video or online content on another.

 Related: Best Computer Networking Books

 All you have to do is plug them all in and pull open the app on your smartphone.
 This lets you manage the mesh wi-fi system easily and painlessly without requiring any expertise.
-You can look at a few of Amazon’s best selling mesh wi-fi systems.
+You can look at a few of Amazon’s best selling mesh networks.

-While all of this sounds great, it bears mentioning that the price tag on these systems can be pretty hefty ($300-$500 or so) and are best suited to very large houses or homes with materials that impede wi-fi signal transmission.
+While all of this sounds great, it bears mentioning that the price tag on these systems can be pretty hefty ($200+ or so) and are best suited to very large houses or homes with materials that impede wi-fi signal transmission.
 It may not be worth saving up to get one of these systems if you live in an apartment.